-All visitors must check in at the office.
-Upon arrival, sign in, and receive a visitor's pass prior to moving about the building.
+All visitors must check in at the office (wear facial protective covering), show identification and receive a visitor's pass prior to moving about the building.
 For the safety of our students, this policy must be enforced.
 Visitors who do not check in at the office will be considered trespassing and subject to arrest.
 Please do not stop to visit with a teacher, class, or child without receiving authorization at the office.
 This includes all school areas, both in and out of the building, and refers to all parents and visitors.
 Your cooperation in this matter will help us ensure the safety of the children and cause fewer disruptions of school routine.